marko-js/webpack/README.md

 ## Babel options (Marko 5+)

-If you are using Marko 5 with this plugin you can manually override the Babel configuration used by passing a `babelOptions` object along side the `@marko/webpack/loader`.
+If you are using Marko 5 with this plugin you can manually override the Babel configuration used by passing a `babelConfig` object along side the `@marko/webpack/loader`.
 By default Babels regular [config file resolution](https://babeljs.io/docs/en/config-files) will be used.

 ```javascript
 export default {